-If you want a client-centered, evidence-based education in the field of speech and language therapy, our four-year BSc programme with a foundation year is the right choice for you.
+If you want a client-centred, evidence-based education in the field of speech and language therapy, our four-year BSc programme with a foundation year is the right choice for you.

 Our course, which is approved by the Health and Care Professions Council (HCPC) uses a variety of innovative activities and placements.
 On graduation you will be ready to apply to the HCPC for registration as a speech and language therapist.